exporl/apex/documentation/studies/index.md

 ### fetching results

-Fetching the results is somewhat complex because the result branches don't have any shared history.
 Result branches are prefixed with `results-`. `git branch --list -a origin/results-*` lists all result branches.

 ```shell